Wycers/Codelib/CS302/lab3/index.md

 What programs for job control are used in this experiment?
 And their function?

+1.  `scheduler`

+    1. Create a process for a new job.
+Set its state to READY and put it in the waiting queue.

+    2. Handle `ENQ` requests:

+        - assigns a unique jid to each job;
+        - create a process for it and set its status to READY;
+        - put this process into the waiting queue.

+    3. Handle `DEQ` requests:

+        - A job will dequeue when receive dequeue request, and the relevant data structure will be cleared.
+(If the job is currently running, it will first stop running and then dequeue.)

+    4. Handle `STAT` requests:

+        - If status request, it outputs information about the currently running job and all jobs in the waiting queue.
+        - `pid, user name, execution time, waiting time, create time, job status` and `job_name, curpri, defpri` will be printed.

+2.  `enq`:

+    - **Usage**: `enq [-p num] e_file args`
+    - **Function**: Send a enqueue request to the scheduler and submit the job for running.

+3.  `deq`:

+    - **Usage**: `deq job_id`
+    - **Function**: Send a dequeue request to the scheduler.

+4.  `stat`:

+    - **Usage**: `stat`
+    - **Function**: Send a stat request to the scheduler.

 ## Question 7

 What is used for inter-process communication in this experiment?
 And its function?